Why did Jesus speak in parables?

-We need a target, a goal, something to shoot for.
-Stories give us just that.
+We are all pointing our life in a direction.
+Some of us just don’t know what direction that is.
+Stories give us a goal, a target to aim for.
 Stories paint a picture of what could be.
 They give us a target we can point our lives at.

-I don’t think stories are just good for furthering a message or inspiring change.
-I think they play a pivotal role in our existence.
+But stories aren’t just good for furthering a message or inspiring change.
+They play a pivotal role in our existence.
 We need stories.
 Without them we will end up aimless.

 Again, where stories become the strongest is when they are tied to truth.
 Which is exactly what Jesus did.
 He painted picture after picture of what life with him was to be like.
 Both in this life and in the next.

 Jesus gives his followers something to aim their life at.
-That’s what his parables did.
 Stories paint a picture of what could be.

 Why did Jesus use parables?
 To paint a picture of what could be, what should be.
 Stories help us see what could be.

 Now that we’ve seen why Jesus spoke in parables I want to look at the power of living in the story that God has created you for.

 Throughout this book Donald Miller looks at life through the lens of a narrative.
 He argues most of us settle for a boring reality when God has a meaningful narrative for us.
 The book shook me out of my thinking of life as day to day and moved me to see my life as a story I was writing.